-Indeed, a CSO Insights research analyst met with a range of company managers, trainers, executives, marketers, technical specialists, and college lecturers, and discovered that they all come from a sales background and are eager to recognize the talents they learned in their .
+Indeed, a CSO Insights research analyst met with a range of company managers, trainers, executives, marketers, technical specialists, and college lecturers, and discovered that they all come from a sales background and are eager to recognize the talents they learned in their sales responsibilities.

-This may be particularly interesting to , young professionals, or career changers who have a dream job in mind but have been unable to locate an entry point due to a lack of work experience.
+This may be particularly interesting to new college graduates, young professionals, or career changers who have a dream job in mind but have been unable to locate an entry point due to a lack of work experience.

 5. Continuous Skill Development